slidevjs/slidev/docs/guide/syntax.md

 ## Static Assets

-Just like you would do in markdown, you can use images pointing to a remote or local url.
+Just like you would do in markdown, you can use images pointing to a remote or local URL.

 For remote assets, the built-in [`vite-plugin-remote-assets`](https://github.com/antfu/vite-plugin-remote-assets) will cache them into the disk at the first run so you can have instant loading even for large images later on.